 The Elements of a Bank Payment Strategy

 Bank payments are a mess.
 Every payment method is a different channel.
-Worse yet, we confuse our customers with different forms, procedures and jargon.
+Worse yet, we confuse our customers with different forms, procedures, and jargon.
 It has been 50 years and we still expect our customers to know the difference between a wire and an ACH.
 If we can’t talk to customers about it right, we can’t think about it right.
 Banks are caught up in the mechanics of payments instead of thinking about payments from the customer’s perspective.
 The problem is – the future of most banks goes through a foundation of payments.
 Outside of credit, the movement of money is a significant function of a bank, and while that function has slipped away for the last 30 years, we have a chance to get it back – if we have a solid payment strategy.

 A Very Short History of Payments